+Children make satisfactory progress in their learning and development and staff ensure the individual needs of children are appropriately met through positive relationships with parents.
 Staff provide a warm and welcoming environment and children enjoy their time at the pre-school.
-Children make satisfactory progress in their learning and development and staff ensure the individual needs of children are appropriately met.
-The environment promotes children's welfare and the required documentation is in place to promote their health and safety.
-Staff form positive relationships with parents and other carers.
 Systems to monitor and evaluate the provision are evolving.
+The environment generally promotes children's welfare and the required documentation is in place to ensure their health and safety needs are met.